Stafford County, Virginia: History

-George Washington spent much of his childhood in the lower part of the county at his family's home Ferry Farm (which at the time was part of King George County), along the Rappahannock River across from Fredericksburg.
+George Washington spent much of his childhood in the lower part of the county at his family's home Ferry Farm, which at the time was part of King George County and was along the Rappahannock River across from Fredericksburg.
 Colonial Forge High School was built on a tract of land owned in colonial times by his father Augustine Washington.
 George Mason, another Founding Father, also lived in Stafford during his formative years.

 Aquia Church, built in 1757, is unusual among local structures for having been designed on the plan of a Greek cross rather than the more standard Roman Cross design.
 In addition, Aquia Church has a rare three-tiered pulpit; it has been designated as a National Historic Landmark.
 The Episcopal church continues to be active today.

 Stafford County industry and resources were important to the colony and early nation.
 During the Revolutionary War, the Stafford ironworks furnished arms for the colonial rebel soldiers.
 Aquia Creek sandstone, quarried from Government Island, was used to build the White House and the U.S. Capitol.

 During the American Civil War, the county was part of the battlegrounds, occupied repeatedly by more than 100,000 troops for several years.
-In 1862, before and after the Battle of Fredericksburg, some 10,000 African-American slaves left area plantations and city households to cross the Rappahannock River, reaching the Union lines and gaining freedom.
+In 1862, before and after the Battle of Fredericksburg, some 10,000 slaves left area plantations and city households to cross the Rappahannock River, reaching the Union lines and gaining freedom.
 This exodus and Trail of Freedom is commemorated by historical markers on both sides of the river, in Fredericksburg and in Stafford County.
 The Battle of Aquia Creek took place in the Aquia Harbour area.
-Both the Union Army and Confederate Army struggled to control the strategic Potomac Creek Bridge at various times during the war.
+Both the Union Army and the Confederate Army struggled to control the strategic Potomac Creek Bridge at various times during the war.

 Falmouth, a town bordering Fredericksburg, was the home of late-19th century American Impressionist artist Gari Melchers.
 His house, Belmont, still stands and is listed on the National Register of Historic Places.